marcuschain-jpg/FYP_TRIPMATE/README.md

 3. Open localhost:3000, output is blank
     - Fix: Open console in browser (mac: ctrl+option+c, windows:crtl+shift+j > click on console)
       see error there

+4. Cannot connect to localhost(3000 or 8080)
+    - Fix check what protocol or ip is being used for those 2 ports, kill task

 === Backend